ADITHYA2026/Invoice-Agent/README.md

 ```
 ---

  Note: `.env.example` is included for configuration reference.
-Actual `.env` secrets are excluded using `.gitignore`.
+Actual `.env` secrets and venv are excluded using `.gitignore`.

 ---
 # Setup